ixartz/Next-js-Boilerplate/README.md

 To complete the setup, make sure to update the `checkly.config.ts` file with your own email address and production URL.

+### Known warnings

+#### webpack.cache.PackFileCacheStrategy

+Warning: [webpack.cache.PackFileCacheStrategy] Serializing big strings (104kiB) impacts deserialization performance (consider using Buffer instead and decode when needed)

+This warning is caused by using `Clerk` and `next-intl` middlewares.
+It only happens when both middlewares are used together.

 ### VSCode information (optional)

 If you are VSCode users, you can have a better integration with VSCode by installing the suggested extension in `.vscode/extension.json`.
 The starter code comes up with Settings for a seamless integration with VSCode.
 The Debug configuration is also provided for frontend and backend debugging experience.